7 Money Saving Tips For College Students

 If you’re disciplined in managing your time and putting your studies first, getting a job is a great way to start building your savings.
 In addition to part-time jobs, students can search for federal work-study programs and on-campus jobs.
 If you’re looking for something more flexible, don’t discount the value of side hustles.

-Having an income allows you to pay for current expenses so you borrow less and/or better position yourself to pay off student debt after you graduate.
+Having an income allows you to pay for current expenses so you borrow less and/or better position yourself to pay off student loan debt after you graduate.

 Student Discounts